jerome-trc/biomorph/ATTRIB.md

 The following graphics are edits of the work of id Software LLC:
 - powup_infiniteammo.png
 - powup_radsuit.png
-- All variants of sprite PWKP
+- All variants of PWKP
-- All variants of sprite STYX
+- All variants of STYX

 The following are edits of the work of [Ac!d](https://forum.zdoom.org/viewtopic.php?f=37&t=69513) (which are themselves edits of the works of 3D Realms Entertainment ApS):
-- Sprite PILSA0
+- PILSA0
-- Sprite RKITA0
+- RKITA0
-- Sprite TRAUA0
+- TRAUA0
+- MEPIA0

 The following are edits of the work of [zrrion the insect](https://forum.zdoom.org/viewtopic.php?f=37&t=35797):
 - Sprites KVLR A through D